Leafwing-Studios/fop-rules/docs/character-options/gear/creating-gear.md

 All gear is crafted using downtime activities.
 In general, your gear’s innate properties are created using the Crafting skill, then enchantments are added through either Anima, Arcana, Fontcraft, or Tinkering.

-The skill used in crafting affects the aesthetics of the item, and the quirk it comes with.
+The skill used in crafting affects the aesthetics of the item, and further modifications are easier when using the same skill.
 For example, a magical staff created using Tinkering might be a metal rod with a glowing gemstone, but the same item crafted using Anima might be a twisted oak branch with a monster’s eyeball.

 ## Building on a Base